Skip to main content

 The Path Forward

-- Static analyzers for reliable detection of standard vulnerabilities
+• Static analyzers (like Slither) for fast, reliable detection of standard vulnerabilities—use these first

 Academic Research & Security Resources